Skip to main content

 Notice that the mydata.users table now contains the data from both the previous pipeline run and the current one.

-When you set the full_refresh argument to True in dlt.pipeline call, dlt creates a versioned dataset.
+When you set the dev_mode argument to True in the dlt.pipeline call, dlt creates a versioned dataset.
 This means that each time you run the pipeline, the data is loaded into a new dataset (a new database schema).
 The dataset name is the same as the dataset_name you provided in the pipeline definition with a datetime-based suffix.

 import dlt